metacpan/metacpan-cpan-extracted/distros/T/Text-vCard-Precisely/README.md

 To specify the family name, given name or organization text to be used for national-language-specific sorting of the FN, N and ORG.

-**This method will be DEPRECATED in vCard4.0** Use SORT-AS param instead of it.
+**This method is DEPRECATED in vCard4.0** Use SORT-AS param instead of it.

 ## COMPLEX GETTERS/SETTERS